xyntechx/PAL.txt/output/berkeley-cs61b/2--defining-and-using-classes/no_recomp/A/outline.md

 # Array Instantiation, Arrays of Objects
 1. Introduction to array instantiation with example code
-2. Example of creating arrays of objects
+2. Example of arrays of objects
 3. Explanation of using 'new' keyword for arrays and objects

 # Class Methods vs. Instance Methods
-1. Explanation of class methods (static) vs. instance methods (non-static)
+1. Explanation of class (static) methods vs. instance (non-static) methods
 2. Example of static method in Math class
 3. Example of static and non-static methods in custom class
-4. Discussion on when to use each type of method
+4. Discussion on when to use static vs. non-static methods

 # Static Variables
 1. Introduction to static variables with example code